FasterXML/jackson-datatypes-misc/javax-money-moneta/README.md

 This module will use `org.javamoney.moneta.Money` as an implementation for `javax.money.MonetaryAmount` by default when deserializing money values.

-*Jackson Datatype Moneta* comes with support for all `MonetaryAmount` implementations from Moneta, the reference implementation of JavaMoney:
+In addition, this module comes with support for all `MonetaryAmount` implementations from Moneta, the reference implementation of JavaMoney:

 | `MonetaryAmount` Implementation     | Factory                                      |